jackdewinter/pymarkdown/readme.md

 ## Bugs - Links

+- Link_helper.py#86 - if link already registered, should warn?

 - inline link ( without any extra info
 - why does GFM not specify that between [ and ] for a LRD, no blanks are allowed?
   - maybe expound on 166 a bit?